 The coastline from Porth y Pistyll to the west lies within the Anglesey AONB, as does the coastline east of Cemaes Bay (outside the study area).

 SSSI

 Tre'r Gof is a designated site of Special Scientific Interest which lies wholly within the study area.
+A second SSSI, Cae Gwyn, lies to the immediate south of the development area.

 6.2 Baseline list of sites